-However, beyond this program, a number of questions remain to be examined.
-Thus, we must leave the SES in their current status reserved for a relative minority of students or generalize to all high school students (maybe even to college and primary school as Bernard Lahire advocates), at the risk of their dilution?
-What issues need to be studied first, and which ones to leave aside, knowing that the teaching time is necessarily limited and that “too much embraces hugged”?
-Which pedagogy is most likely to stimulate students' interest, a prerequisite for their learning, while at the same time reducing the educational inequalities linked to social origin?
+However, beyond this program, a number of questions remain to be examined as regards SES teaching.
+What issues need to be studied first, and which ones to leave aside, knowing that the teaching time is necessarily limited and that, as the saying goes, one should not bite more than one can chew?
+What place should be left to the presentation of theories and their respective hypotheses?
+Which pedagogy is most likely to stimulate students' interest while reducing the educational inequalities linked to social origin?
 Should we give priority to the training of citizens on the preparation of higher education and professional activity?
-And if so, how exactly?
 What room should students have for critical thinking and how to give the students rigorous enough intellectual tools to avoid falling into a relativism whose current success of "conspiracy theories" and “fake news” in the Internet age shows all the dangers?
 These are some of those questions which undoubtedly deserve real democratic deliberations, enlightened by the state of research.
-Be that as it may, one thing seems already certain, the objective of a teaching of SES cannot be to make students “love” companies or the market – nor any other social realities.
+Be that as it may, one thing seems already certain, the objective of SES teaching cannot be to make students “love” companies or the market – nor any other social realities.
 But it can at least contribute to raise awareness of the interdependencies inherent in life in society and the dilemmas that confront them.
 That is to say to pay attention to pluralism between the disciplines of knowledge as well as inside each of them.

 References